Grand Prix du livre de Montréal

 Montréal, Québec H3C 0G4

-514 872-9075
+514 872-2918

-No further acknowledgement of receipt will be sent.
-It is the publisher’s responsibility to ensure that packages are delivered to the provided address.
 We cannot guarantee that packages left at the post office or at any address other than the one indicated above will be received on time, so we suggest that you choose another delivery method.
+We do not accept deliveries for which costs (customs duties, taxes, etc.) are required.

-All books submitted remain the property of the Grand Prix du livre de Montréal and will not be returned.
+All books submitted will remain the property of the Grand Prix du livre de Montréal and will not be returned.

 Submission deadlines